brianhhuynh38/CSC481-581-GameEngine/ReadMe.md

 ### [Lazy Foo' Productions Collider Tutorial](https://lazyfoo.net/tutorials/SDL/27_collision_detection/index.php)

-The colliders tutorial was used to build the `checkCollision` method, for the calculations of checking for collisions between `SDL_Rect` objects.
+The colliders tutorial was used to build the `checkCollision` method (in the future), for the calculations of checking for collisions between `SDL_Rect` objects.
 It was also used to understand how to handle the result of a collision, moving the entity back to where it was, in the `Entity::move` method.